concourse/hush-house/deployments/README.md

 # Deployments

-Here's where you can find all of the deployments that are picked up by `hush-house` to deploy in the `hush-house` cluster using the [`deploy` pipeline](https://hush-house.pivotal.io/teams/main/pipelines/deploy).
+Here's where you can find all of the deployments related to our internal k8s-based Concourse clusters.

 Each deployment directory is meant to be a [Helm Chart](https://github.com/helm/helm/blob/master/docs/charts.md), supposed to be continuously deployed in the form of releases.
+For the time being, though, our deploys are still manual.

 For more information about each deployment, jump to the corresponding directory's README: